Debut Shopify Theme in 2026: Should You Still Use It?

 The Debut Shopify Theme still has value for simple existing stores, especially when stability matters more than redesign flexibility.
 If your store is already working well, you do not need to change themes immediately.

-But for most new stores and growth-focused merchants in 2026, Debut is no longer the best default choice.
-Newer Shopify themes offer a better path for flexible editing, richer product presentation, and long-term store development.
+But for most new stores and growth-focused merchants in 2026, Debut is no longer available or the right default choice.
+Newer Shopify themes, whether free options like Dawn and Horizon or premium themes like Mavon and Lezada, offer a better path for flexible editing, richer product presentation, and long-term store development.

 The smartest approach is to compare your current setup with modern alternatives before making a decision.
 If Debut still supports your store goals, keep it while planning ahead.
 If it slows down your merchandising, content updates, or mobile experience, start testing newer Shopify themes and migrate with a clear checklist.